OpenMDAO/OpenMDAO-Framework/docs/tutorials/simple_example.rst

 .. index:: Fake Finite Difference

-OpenMDAO supports specifing derivatives in the component API.
-When a component has a set of specified derivatives, they are used to replace that component's output with the first-order Taylor series expansion whenever the optimizer initiates a finite difference estimation of the gradient.
-This is called *Fake Finite Difference* and was developed to support an efficient way to calculate gradients for mixed models -- models that contain both components that can provide derivatives and those that cannot.
-More detail can be found in the Scripting User Interface :ref:`Derivatives`.

-OpenMDAO supports specifing gradients (first derivatives) and Hessians (second derivatives) in mixed models via Fake Finite Difference.
-The CONMIN driver only uses gradients, but the NEWSUMT optimizer can use both gradients and Hessians.
+In OpenMDAO derivatives can be specified in the component API.
+A component's a set of specified derivatives is used to replace that component's output with the first-order Taylor series expansion whenever the optimizer initiates a finite difference estimation of the gradient.
+This is called *Fake Finite Difference*.
+It provides an efficient way of calculating gradients for mixed models -- models with components that can provide derivatives and those that cannot.
+Via Fake Finite Difference you can specify gradients (first derivatives) and Hessians (second derivatives) in mixed models.
+The CONMIN driver uses only gradients, but the NEWSUMT optimizer can use both gradients and Hessians.
+For details, see the :ref:`Derivatives` section in the *Script Interface.*

 Two steps are involved in specifying derivatives for a component: